 An employee who returns to work after taking FMLA is entitled to their previous job with the same duties and responsibilities, working conditions, salary, benefits, privileges, and status—but only if the employee in question is not a "key employee" and refusal of job restoration is necessary to prevent the small employer from “substantial and grievous economic injury.”
 If job restoration is not possible, you must notify the employee immediately, and give them a reasonable opportunity to return to work.

 If you don’t follow FMLA guidelines and provide these job protections, you may be subject to damages including an order to grant leave improperly denied, monetary damages for expenses caused by denying leave, and attorneys’ fees.
-In addition, small employers cannot retaliate against employees who take FMLA—retaliation may make a small employer responsible for employee reinstatement, back pay and liquidated damages.
+In addition, small businesses cannot retaliate against employees who take FMLA—retaliation may make you responsible for employee reinstatement, back pay and liquidated damages.

-Designed with good intentions and a clear purpose, FMLA contains many additional nuances that a small employer may not know.
+Designed with good intentions and a clear purpose, FMLA contains many additional nuances that you may not know.
 For example:

 - FMLA can be taken to bond with a new child, and this includes a natural child, an adopted child, and a child in foster care—and the time to bond with a new child is not limited to female employees.

 - There is an exception to 12-weeks off per year: an employee who needs time off to care for a covered servicemember who suffers an illness or injury while on military duty may take up to 26 weeks of leave in a 12-month period (but this is available once per family member or per injury).

 - There is no requirement for an employee to use all their FMLA leave during one period of time—an employee can be allowed to take a few days or hours of FMLA leave at a time.

 - Use of intermittent or reduced schedule leave requires employer approval.